jamesbdunlop/jamesbdunlop.github.io/_posts/maya/general/2020-07-22-grimIKLiveGuide01.md

 <center><img src="http://anim83d.com/images/examples/grimBase_hookedFKORP2.png" alt="baseNodes" width="802" height="673"></center>

 *Note: Notice how the grimIK node aligns downX for the hip and knee?
 This is one of the handy things about setting up the guide like this.
-The FK ctrls will adpot this alignment automatically.
-Also of note the ankle output in IK is aligned to world.
+The FK ctrls will adopt this alignment automatically.
+Turn off Orient Tip Blend if you want the ankle to maintain  the same aligment as hip and knee*
-I personally don't like what this does to the FK controls the side effect being that animation can't grab all three controls in FK and rotate them down the line to flick the leg.*

 <center><img src="http://anim83d.com/images/examples/grimBase_hookedFKORP3.png" alt="baseNodes" width="382" height="967"></center>

-***If you try to do a premult on this to  align your leg you'll get a shift in the FKIK blending too so be warned there, for now you can rotated the CV's. (or update the node in house).
-I've chosen to rotate the cv's for the purposes of this demo.***

 And that's about it.